jarmokivekas/hotosm-activation-gis-resources/README.md

 Most practical in this reporsitory are based to QGIS version 3.4 or 3.6, but any up-to-date version should do.

-# TM Projects With Multiplt Villages
+# TM Projects With Multiple Villages

 In areas where there are a large amount of small dispersed villages, it's effective to create individual tasks for the villages in the project.